 ALSO READAssam to raise four battalions for India-Bangladesh border Bangla court sentences 26 to death for Narayanganj killing CRPF sets up exclusive tribal battalion in Bastar CRPF chief backs trooper for raising force's issues Cattle smuggling mainly responsible for border killings: Bangladesh minister

+The company works with government agencies, corporates and law enforcement agencies.
+Its clients include DRDO, Border Security Force (BSF) and CRPF as well as corporates like Mahindra and Mahindra.
 "We are a completely 'Made in India' company providing indigenous product solutions to our customers in India and abroad.
 We have the right blend of domain expertise with tech know-how to compete with the best in the world," Sharma said.
 IndiaNivesh Venture Capital is a Rs 150 crore fund that has invested in 5 businesses so far.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)